Concerning Taco Bell’s Mexican Pizza nutrition, there is more to it than what meets the eye.

 Additionally, it has about 1 gram of fiber (4% DV) and an alarming sodium content – around 1200 mg or half your recommended daily intake.

-Nachos BellGrande: Nutrition facts comparison
+Nachos BellGrande: Nutrition Facts and Comparison

 Moving on to another popular choice – Nachos BellGrande.
 This dish features crispy tortilla chips topped with seasoned beef, beans, warm nacho cheese sauce, sour cream, tomatoes, and jalapenos.